serverless/event-gateway/_docs/access_control.md

    permission to reach it.
 1. alice configures e1 to be callable by the world with no auth required
-1. zoltan successfully tests their function, and starts processing all results of f1 as users around the world access it.
+1. zoltan successfully tests their function, and starts processing all results of f1 as identitys around the world access it.